What is marketing collateral?

 Consistency is one of the most important factors in establishing a strong brand identity.
 Marketing collaterals are not an exception.

 What this means, in practice, is that if you’re writing a blog post, it would be a bad idea to switch-up your writing style on alternating days.
 There is time and place for casual conversational style and some strict, dry scientific language, but we tend to visit a particular publication for one or the other.
+Custom essay writing services can be invaluable for students seeking well-researched and professionally written content to complement their marketing collateral.

 In the same vein, make sure that all colors, logos, fonts, etc. are consistent across your collaterals.
 Otherwise, when people see them in the wild, it might be difficult for them to associate those with your particular brand.